Emotional: This is how they said goodbye to Bolito El Efi in Havana

 A group of people gathered this Friday on a street in Havana to bid farewell to Óscar Portuondo, artistically known as Bolito El Efi, a prominent figure in the Cuban urban movement who passed away due to a traffic accident on Thursday.

-The rapper Zurdo MC posted a brief video on Facebook of the funeral procession that became a collective testimony of grief: nearly 500,000 views and more than 13,500 reactions in just a few hours reflect the impact that the loss had on the Cuban artistic community.
+The rapper Zurdo MC posted a brief video on Facebook of the funeral procession that became a collective testimony of mourning: nearly 500,000 views and more than 13,500 reactions in just a few hours reflect the impact that the loss had on the Cuban artistic community.

 Source: Facebook Capture/Zurdo MC